• Home

 ‘Not by might nor by power, but by My Spirit,

-The oil of the olive trees flows to the lamp, keeping the light bright.
-The church wasn't born of works but by the gospel of grace.
+The oil of the olive trees flowed to the lamp, keeping the light bright.
+The church wasn’t born of works but by the gospel of grace.
 It is the oil of the Holy Spirit that keeps the lights on, not works.

 Revelation 3:3

-The church of Sardis had a blind-spot and they let it swallow them whole.
-If they refused to watch the blind-spot and post a guard, as it were, the Lord would come against them when they least expected it.
+The church of Sardis had a blind spot, and they let it swallow them whole.
+If they refused to watch the blind spot and post a guard, as it were, the Lord would come against them when they least expected it.
 The people who lived in Sardis knew what this was like.
 It was in their heritage, the DNA of the city.

-Strangely enough, almost the exact same thing happened almost 200 years later when Antiochus attacked and conquered the overconfident city that didn't set a watch properly.
-While the main army attempted to storm the gate a small band of soldiers found a spot in the wall that was completely unguarded.
-They scaled the walls unchallenged, entered the city and opened the gate for the remainder of the enemy.
+Strangely enough, almost the exact same thing happened almost 200 years later when Antiochus attacked and conquered the overconfident city that didn’t set a watch properly.
+While the main army attempted to storm the gate, a small band of soldiers found a spot in the wall that was completely unguarded.
+They scaled the walls unchallenged, entered the city, and opened the gate for the remainder of the enemy.

 The character of this city was pompous arrogance.
-They were not diligent in duty; they were slothful.
-Jesus saw the same things in this church.
-If they didn't repent and refused to watch, He would come on them just like the army of Cyrus.
-They needed to remember the humility of first discovering our low place before a high God.
-They needed to find those things again and hold fast to them.
-Hold Fast means to guard these things.
-To set a watch on them and be prepared because those things will be assaulted just as surely as the impenetrable cliffs of that city were assaulted.
+They were not diligent in duty -- they were slothful.
+Jesus saw the same thing in this church.
+If they didn’t repent, He would come on them just like the army of Cyrus.
+They needed to remember the humility of first discovering their wretchedness before the Living God.
+They needed to rediscover the gospel that saved them.
+Then, they were to hold fast by guarding what they held dear.

 Revelation 3:4

 The worshipers of the pagan gods of Sardis knew the rules.
 One did not approach these pagan gods with a defiled garment.
 They had to first clean themselves up.
 They spent their life trying desperately to work to cover up the defilement in their life.
-With all their money they bought expensive clothes.
-They were able to afford dyes that were expensive and jewelry, all to play a part; hoping beyond hope that they could somehow give the appearance of cleanliness, hoping to find favor with their god.
+With all their money, they bought expensive clothes.
+They were able to afford dyes that were expensive and jewelry, all to play a part, hoping beyond hope that they could somehow give the appearance of cleanliness, hoping to find favor with their god.

 That you would walk worthy of God who calls you into His own kingdom and glory.
 (1 Thessalonian 2:12)

-12 I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
+I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.
 (Romans 12:1-2)

 Do not set your mind on high things, but associate with the humble.
 Do not be wise in your own opinion.
 (Romans 12:16)